threnodygames/docs-nimblesim/README.md

 **Nimble is currently in early-access.**

-**NimbleSim** is a component-based behavior orchestration framework for Unity that makes AI feel more like *storytelling* and less like plumbing.
+**NimbleSim** is a component-based behaviour orchestration framework for Unity that makes AI feel more like *storytelling* and less like plumbing.

-It lets you define your game agents' behavior using readable, declarative sequences built from atomic actions — just like building Legos.
-The result is expressive, modular, and infinitely composable behavior code that stays easy to write, easy to understand, and easy to maintain.
+It lets you define your game agents' behaviour using readable, declarative sequences built from atomic actions — just like building Legos.
+The result is expressive, modular, and infinitely composable behaviour code that stays easy to write, easy to understand, and easy to maintain.

 ---